JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

     Uint128: [0x00000000000000000000000000000000,0xffffffffffffffffffffffffffffffff]

 The values returned by ``typemin`` and ``typemax`` are always of the given argument type.
-The above expression uses several features we have yet to introduce, including :ref:`for loops <man-loops>`, :ref:`man-strings`, and :ref:`man-string-interpolation`, but should be easy enough to understand for people with some programming experience.
+(The above expression uses several features we have yet to introduce, including :ref:`for loops <man-loops>`, :ref:`man-strings`, and :ref:`man-string-interpolation`, but should be easy enough to understand for users with some existing programming experience.)

 Overflow behavior